felixwittwer/homeassistant_automaic_greenhouse/README.md

 ### PCB

 You will need this PCB to connect all sensors reliably to the ESP32 S3.
-All unused pins of the ESP also have a connection to a pinheader so you are free to add sensors without needing to modify the PCB.
+All unused pins of the ESP also have a connection to a pinheader so feel free to add sensors without needing to modify the PCB.

 PCB Sourcefiles can be found inside [core/esp32 pcb and mounting/pcb files/esp shield](./core/esp32%20pcb%20and%20mounting/pcb%20files/esp_shield/).